Want more relevant content? Let us know what year you will graduate high school.

 As you finish up senior year and get geared up for graduation, spend some time getting mentally prepared for college.
 The end of your senior year isn’t the end of your academic career — it’s just the beginning.
-So, spend some quality time with the people who have helped you get to this point – family and friends – and don’t let go of the valuable connections and knowledge that you may need to go forward.
-Don’t let these last four or five months erase years of hard work.
+So, spend some quality time with the people who have helped you get to this point (family and friends).
+Don’t let go of the valuable connections and knowledge that you may need to go forward.
+And don’t let senioritis erase years of hard work.

 From us at CollegeVine, congrats!
 You’re graduating soon!

 For more information on applying to college, check out these CollegeVine posts:

 - A User’s Guide to the Common Application